SheetJS/sheetjs/misc/docs/README.md

 supported in `XLSM`, `XLSB`, and `BIFF8 XLS` formats.
 The supported format writers automatically insert the data blobs if it is present in the workbook and associate with the worksheet names.

+The workbook code name is stored in `wb.Workbook.WBProps.CodeName`.
+By default, Excel will write `ThisWorkbook` or a translated phrase like `DieseArbeitsmappe`.
+Worksheet and Chartsheet code names are in the worksheet properties object at `wb.Workbook.Sheets[i].CodeName`.
+Macrosheets and Dialogsheets are ignored.

+The readers and writers preserve the code names, but they have to be manually set when adding a VBA blob to a different workbook.

 Older versions of Excel also supported a non-VBA "macrosheet" sheet type that